Local Agent

 • it does not register every built-in plugin by default

-• it does not reuse the global runtime plugin manager
+• it does not reuse the global plugin manager

 • duplicate plugin names throw immediately